 The split text option lets you break text elements into individual words, lines, or characters for staggered animations.
 For instance, if you’d like each letter of an H1 to slide in on animation, split text allows you to do that without having to break each letter into a separate element.

-You can hide actions to prevent them from running.
-Hidden actions are editable and stay in your timeline.
-They won't play in preview mode or on the published site, but you can toggle them “on” anytime.
+You can hide actions to temporarily stop them from running without deleting them.
+Hidden actions stay in your timeline and remain editable — they just won’t play in preview mode or on the published site until you turn them back on.

-To hide an action, click the “eye” show/hide icon next to the action in the Interaction panel.
-You can also right click an action in the timeline and click show/hide in the modal.
+To hide an action, click the “eye” icon next to the action in the Interactions panel.
+You can also right click an action in the timeline and click Show/Hide.

 FAQ